Lichi-Dev/explain-code-cli/readme.md

 1. Clone or download this repository.
 2. Create a openai API KEY [API KEY](https://platform.openai.com/api-keys).
 Copy or store this token in a secure place.
-3. Create an environment variable named `OPEN_AI_API_KEY`, and set its value to your API KEY obtained in step 2.
+3. Create a variable named `OPEN_AI_API_KEY` in index.js, and set its value to your API KEY obtained in step 2.
 4. Install the CLI: `npm install -g` (alternatively, you may invoke the CLI directly via `node index.js <commands>`)

 ## Usage